openstack/heat/doc/source/template_guide/composition.rst

     OS::stack_id:
       value: {get_resource: server}

-Now when you use "get_resource" or "get_attr" from the outer template heat will use nova server and not the template resource.
+Now when you use "get_resource" from the outer template heat will use the nova server id and not the template resource identifier.